boutroslab/CRISPRAnalyzeR/README.md

 __It is your responsibility to obtain all required licenses in case of commercial usage!__

----

-# How to Install CRISPRAnalyzeR using the provided Docker Container

 <img src="https://github.com/boutroslab/crispr-analyzer/blob/master/images/large_h-trans.png" width="30%">

-CRISPRAnalyzeR is available for a **platform-independent installation** as a so called Docker container.

-You can install the CRISPRAnalyzeR by two ways:
-1. Directly run the latest version from the online resource
-2. Download and install CRISPRAnalyzeR on your machine before running it

-__Please have a look at the installation tutorials below, which will assist you with the installation__

 #### Latest Version and Changelog